w3f/Grants-Program/applications/asylum.md

 ### Project Details

+#### Asylum overview

-The asylum project is about building the ecosystem, where every сomponent is connected with each other, achieving a synergy.
+The Asylum project is about building the ecosystem, where every сomponent is connected with each other, achieving a synergy.

 So, the best way to give a detailed description of the Asylum - is to define its main components: